SherG/perpetual-elm/exampleSite/content/about.md

 Founded by Sherrie Gossett, Spearfish is registered with the state of New Hampshire as an independent sales organization offering factor broker and loan broker services to small and medium-sized businesses.

-View our <a href="https://quickstart.sos.nh.gov/online/BusinessInquire/BusinessInformation?businessID=658122" target="blank">business registration</a> and <a href="https://quickstart.sos.nh.gov/online/BusinessInquire/BusinessInformation?businessID=660985">trade name filing</a>.
+View our <a href="https://quickstart.sos.nh.gov/online/BusinessInquire/BusinessInformation?businessID=658122" target="blank">business registration</a> (Enter "Spearfish Capital Funding LLC") and <a href="https://quickstart.sos.nh.gov/online/BusinessInquire/BusinessInformation?businessID=660985">trade name filing</a> (Enter "Spearfish").